hotz1/Spotify-Charts-Project/README.md

 The report is a short PDF with a detailed analysis of the data which I collected during the project and the tools used to learn more about the data which was sourced from the Spotify Charts website.

-The website is located at [INSERT URL HERE].
+The website is located at https://hotz1.github.io/Spotify-Charts-Project/.

-Last updated, April 19, 2022.
+Last updated, April 20, 2022.